neuroserve/openstack-postgresql14-patroni-consul/README.md

 ## Deployment

+You need the CA files for your Consul cluster in order to sign your certificates with them.
+You need those certs in order to join the Consul cluster successfully.
+The Postgres instances are deployed on seperate hypervisors in order to increase reliability.

+The loadbalancer uses the patroni api on port 8008 for monitoring, which sends a 503 http error code, if you connect to a replica and a 200, if you connect to the leader.
+The security groups allow connections to 5432 and 8008 on Postgres instances.
+All instances will be added to the loadbalancer pool.

+You configure your database via patroni.
+Just adapt the `patroni.yml.tpl` file.

 Obviously, you have to populate terraform.tfvars according to your environment. terraform.tfvars.sample should give you some hints.
 Keep in mind to change `consul_scope` every time you deploy (or delete the contents in consul) - otherwise the patroni cluster will not be able to assemble itself.